mculig/TemtemTracker/Readme.md

 ## Update notes

-### V4.1
+### V4.2

 #### New features

+- Added Momo
-- Added Kisiwan Temtem species
+- Added Temtem Window/Process names for GeForce NOW.

 #### Bugfixes/optimization

-- Fixed deadlock that would sometimes cause the tracker to become unresponsive
+- Fixed version in about window showing V4.0, set to V4.2
+- Replaced hardcoded Window/Process names pairs with retieval from config file.
+This enables savvy users to add new names for Temtem processes and Windows should other services they use somehow modify these.

 #### Known issues